yuhueilee/github-repo-web/README.md

 *  `Repos.js`: Display the first 10 repositories of a `user` in a scrollable view.
 The web page will automatically load the next 10 reposities when scrolling to the end until no more data is retrieved.
 *  `Repo.js`: Display the details of the repositry of a `user`.
 The web page is accessible by clicking on one of the repositries displayed in `Repos.js`.

-In addition, hookers are created to perform API request to fetch the data.
-There are two hookers, `useReposSearch.js` and `useRepoSearch.js`, which are used by `Repos.js` and `Repo.js` respectively.
+In addition, hooks are created to perform API request to fetch the data.
+There are two hooks, `useReposSearch.js` and `useRepoSearch.js`, which are used by `Repos.js` and `Repo.js` respectively.
 The functionalities of those are described as follow.

 *  `useReposSearch.js`: Perform `GET` request to retrieve the repositries data of a `user` and return the data.
 *  `useRepoSearch.js`: Perform `GET` request to retrieve the data of a `repo` of a `user` and return the data.